eclipse-californium/californium/MIGRATION_HINTS.md

 9) `useHandshakeStateValidation` is removed from configuration.
 The handshake-state machine is now always.

 10) The `ClientSessionCache` is removed and replaced by the `DTLSSession` serialization.
 The extended `ConnectionListener` and the `DTLSConnector.restoreConnection(Connection connection)` are for saving and restoring `Connection`s.

+11) The `SessionCache` is renamed into `SessionStore`.
+It's now part of the `DtlsConnectorConfig` and not longer a parameter of the constructor for the `DTLSConnector`.

+12) The `ResumptionSupportingConnectionStore.remove(Connection)` is removed, use `ResumptionSupportingConnectionStore.remove(Connection, boolean)` and provided explicit, if the session is to be removed from the session store as well.

+13) The `ResumptionSupportingConnectionStore.find(SessionId)` returns now a new DTLSSession instead of a connection.

 ### Californium-Core: